Germany: Worker killed in Oktoberfest rollercoaster test – DW – 09/16/2024

 The fire brigade in the Bavarian capital said in a statement that a 20-year-old construction worker was hit by one of the carriages at full speed during a test run and was left seriously injured.

-The worker was treated at the scene and resuscitation measures were continuted en route to hospital, where the man died.
+The worker was treated at the scene and resuscitation measures were continued en route to hospital, where the man died.

-The incident comes just five days before the world-famous festival is due to begin.

 kb/jcg (dpa, AFP)